 My name is Denise and I love herbs!

-My parents bought their first house in suburban Dublin in the 1960’s, from the plans.
-They picked the house with the biggest garden, in a quiet cul-de-sac, surrounded by fields.
+They bought their first house in suburban Dublin in the 1960’s, straight from the plans.
+They selected the the house with the biggest garden, in a quiet cul-de-sac, surrounded by fields.
 Suburban gardens were huge back then compared to now.
 Mam and Dad planned and developed the garden themselves and within a few years they had transformed a barren plot into a miniature paradise.

 The orchard was at the very end of the garden, along with the bee hive and hen coop.
 The soft fruits were next and then the vegetable garden.
 As well as the usual potatoes, cabbage, etc., they also grew the more exotic vegetables, such as asparagus, purple sprouting broccoli and kohlrabi.
 In the greenhouse, along with the tomatoes, were aubergines, peppers, chillies and sweet corn.